Adoption and Children (Scotland) Act 2007

-The Adoption and Children (Scotland) Act 2007 is an Act of the Scottish Parliament and the chief source of law relating to adoption in Scotland.
+The Adoption and Children (Scotland) Act 2007 (asp 4) is an act of the Scottish Parliament and the chief source of law relating to adoption in Scotland.

+Provisions

+The act allowed unmarried and same-sex parents to adopt children.

-Chapter 1: Local Authority Duties
+Chapter 1: Local authority duties

-Chapter One of the Act imposes a duty on all of Scotland's 32 local authorities to provide an adoption service in their area.
+Chapter one of the act imposes a duty on all of Scotland's 32 local authorities to provide an adoption service in their area.

-Chapter 2: The Adoption Process
+Chapter 2: The adoption process

 Factors the court must consider

-Chapter Two sets out the legislative framework behind the adoption process in Scotland.
+Chapter two sets out the legislative framework behind the adoption process in Scotland.
 In deciding whether to make an adoption order, granting Parental Rights and Responsibilities (PRR) on the adopter with respect to the child (or children), the court must "regard the need to safeguard and promote the welfare of the child throughout the child's life as the paramount consideration", with particular emphasis on: